Groves-Dixon-Matz-laboratory/CpGoe/Sample_Gene_Expression_Data_README.txt

 	See Sample_Information_Table.txt for more information on individual samples.
 mean_expression:
-	This column hold the mean expression in terms of fold change across all samples. adjp.t:
+	This column hold the mean expression in terms of fold change across all samples.
-	This column holds the FDR adjusted p values for the effect of transplantation on gene expression.
-All p values were generated using DESeq. adjp.o:
-	This column holds the FDR adjusted p values for the effect or site of origin on gene expression. pval.t:
-	This column holds the unadjusted p values for the effect of transplant on gene expression. pval.o:
-	This column holds the unadjusted p values for the effect of site of origin on gene expression.